Dave's Travel Pages

 There isn't an airport on the island of Amorgos, so the only way to travel from Santorini to Amorgos is to use a ferry.

-During the busiest time of summer, there may be up to 1 and occasionally 2 ferries per day from Santorini to Amorgos.
+During the busiest time of summer, there is always 1 and occasionally 2 ferries per day from Santorini to Amorgos.
 These ferries to Amorgos from Santorini are operated by SeaJets and Express Skopelitis.

 The Express Skopelitis ferry